Monster-ZeroX/Xrdp/README.md

 #### Windows
 Use Your Windows remote desktop software.
 #### Android
-Download the RD cclient app from the play store.
+Download the RD client app from the play store.
 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***